meowsbits/sfagenda/README.md

 		* Behavior and acceptable-use policies
 		* Volume and frequency

-- Q: What are some rules of thumb and checklists for awesomeness-assurance that we can work and live by?
+- Q: What are our expense policies and practices for team and team member resources?
 	+ eg.
-		- If someone's blocked, drop what you're doing and help them (all for one, and one for all).

-- Q: Team and team member resources.
-	+
+		- Standard monthly allowance for hardware and compute infrastructure costs (eg. VPS rent, hardware wallet, OS's, IDE licenses)
+		- Standard allowance and timing policies for "Oh, shit" hardware and compute infrastructure costs (eg. spillt ~beer~ coffee)
+		- Standard allowance for do-ocracy principles and independent research (eg. buy an Arduino, make a blockchain flamethrower)
+		- Standard allowance for education; eg. books, courses, gatherings
+		- Travel policies
+	+ How do we handle billing and expense reporting?

 #### Topics